Teradata/stacki-wiki/Extend-Backend-Nodes.md

     Examples:

-    * This is converted to a simple shell script that runs `chkconfig` to enable the Apache web server
+    * This is converted to a simple shell script that runs `chkconfig` to enable the Apache web server.

       ```xml
       <post>
       /sbin/chkconfig --enable httpd
       </post>
       ```

     * This post section is interpreted as python code.

       ```xml
       <post interpreter="/opt/rocks/bin/python">
       import os, sys